 Hybrid vehicles and new technologies

-In addition, Horizon has four hybrid bucket trucks in its fleet.
+In addition, Alectra has four hybrid bucket trucks in its fleet.
 These vehicles use approximately eight litres per 100 kilometres less fuel than other comparable bucket trucks.
 This translates to a reduction of approximately 3,900 litres of fuel and 10 metric tonnes of CO2 per year.

-Horizon Utilities continually assesses new vehicle technologies and fuel sources as they become available, as a strategic initiative to reduce emissions in the replacement of our fleet.
+Alectra Utilities continually assesses new vehicle technologies and fuel sources as they become available, as a strategic initiative to reduce emissions in the replacement of our fleet.

 The tandem axle, single bucket hybrid electric plug-in vehicle in our St. Catharines service centre was one of the first of its kind in Ontario.
 This bucket truck can operate the bucket boom, emergency warning lights, and cab heating and cooling systems for up to six hours at the job site on battery power alone.
 This system eliminates the need for idling, reducing fuel consumption and emissions.